Loomi-me/hydrogen-reference-project/README.md

 ### The "Instrument"

-an interface implementation that provides programmatic control over store operations Required for Visually Upsells and Analytics:
+an interface implementation that provides programmatic control over store operations required for Visually Upsells and Analytics:
   - Cart management (add/remove items, open/close cart drawer, update cart attributes)

 > ⚠️ **Important**: Implementing the update cart-attributes method in the Visually instrument